BuildOneRobotics/Drafty/README.md

 ## License

-Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)
+Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)

+© 2025 Drafty.
+All rights reserved.
+This work is licensed under CC BY-NC-ND 4.0.
+You may not remix, transform, or build upon this material without permission.